dataPulverizer/interface-d-c-fortran/README.md

 1.000000 5.656854 15.588457 32.000000 55.901699 88.181631
 ```

-The following are helpful descriptors of the code below:
+The following are helpful descriptors of the code above:

 * Full descriptions of the flags for the `ldc2` compiler are given with the `-help` flag, but the current flags are to reduce code size and bloat and create light-weight executables.

 * If you are new to D the `apply` function is an example of using meta-programming techniques to pass a function using the template [alias parameters][aliasParameters].

-Purity of functions can be enforced in D using the `pure` qualifier to indicate that the function can not have side-effects which is the case with the `fabs` function.
+* Purity of functions can be enforced in D using the `pure` qualifier to indicate that the function can not have side-effects which is the case with the `fabs` function.

 * The `printArray` function is used multiple times and can be explicitly marked with [`pragma(inline, false)`][pragma].